Stock market today: Asian markets forge higher after Fed's first rate cut in over 4 years - Local News 8

 On Wednesday, the S&P 500 slipped 0.3%, closing at 5,618.26.
 The Dow Jones Industrial Average dipped 0.2% to 41,503.10.
 The Nasdaq composite lost 0.3% to 17,573.30.

-The momentous move by the Fed helps financial markets in two big ways.
+The Fed’s move can help financial markets in two big ways.
 It eases the brakes off the economy, which has been slowing under the weight of higher rates, and it gives a boost to prices for all kinds of investments.
 Besides stocks, gold and bond prices had already rallied in recent months on expectations that rate cuts were coming.

 Now that inflation has eased significantly from its peak two summers ago and appears to be heading toward 2%, the Fed says it it can turn more of its attention toward protecting the slowing job market and overall economy.